 A curious pēpi will want to explore – everything!
 They will put hands in their kai, pull at glasses and earrings, and want the remote or phone that’s in your hand.
-If pēpi is mobile, crawling or pulling themselves up to stand, it can be an extra busy and sometimes stressful time for whānau.
-Helping them to see this developmental stage in a positive light is really important.
+If pēpi is mobile, crawling, or pulling themselves up to stand, it can be an extra busy and sometimes stressful time for whānau.

 See the positives